In This Article

-On the face of it, the chip shot seems a much easier option for a golfer to learn compared with driving a golf ball from the tee.
+On the face of it, the golf chipping technique seems a much easier option for a golfer to learn compared with driving a golf ball from the tee.

 However, learning a proper chipping golf technique to perfect the chip shot will take a lot of practice, because it is more about feel.